lxd-nomad/lxd-nomad/docs/contributing.rst

 Code coverage should not decrease with pull requests but in some cases we realise that isn't always possible.
-If this happen it should be discussed on a Github issue with the maintainers, so that there is some history about this.
+If this happen it should be discussed on a Github issue with the maintainers, so that there is a record of it.

 You can easily get the code coverage of the project using the following command: